 - A. IEHP monitors PCPs' compliance with IHA requirements through the Medical Record Review (MRR) survey process.
-The MRR verifies that an IHA was completed based on whether the record contains all the required components.
+The MRR verifies that an IHA was completed based on whether the record contains all the required components comprehensive history and physical, and an IHEBA.
 See Policy 6A, "Facility Site Review and Medical Record Review Survey Requirements and Monitoring." - B. As part of IEHP's delegation oversight of IPA activities, quarterly IHA completion rates are reviewed and feedback is provided to the IPAs on their IHA completion rate.

 INLAND EMPIRE HEALTH PLAN

-Regulatory/ Accreditation Agencies: DHCS CMS
+Populatory/ Approditation Aganaios: DHCS

-DMHC NCQA
+Regulatory/ Accreditation Agencies: DMHC NCQA

 Original Effective Date: January 1, 2016

 Revision Effective Date: January 1, 2024